Hyundai Explores Investment in U.S. Electric Arc Furnace (EAF) Steel Mill

 Hyundai’s Commitment to North American Production and EAF Steel Mill

-A Hyundai spokesperson clarified that the company is considering the construction of the mill but did not offer further details.
-According to reports, the U.S. Southeast is being considered as a potential location for the mill.
-This region is already home to several recycled-content EAF mills, making it an attractive option for Hyundai’s proposed steel facility.
+A Hyundai spokesperson stated that the company is considering the mill’s construction.
+However, they did not provide additional details.
+Reports indicate the U.S. Southeast is a potential location.
+This region already hosts several recycled-content EAF mills.
+Therefore, it presents a favorable option for Hyundai.

-The new steel mill would serve Hyundai’s growing manufacturing base in the U.S., which includes plants in Alabama and Georgia that together have the capacity to produce over 700,000 Hyundai and Kia vehicles annually.
-Additionally, Hyundai is advancing its plans for the Hyundai Motor Group Metaplant America (HMGMA), which will be the company’s first full EV manufacturing facility in the U.S., with the ability to assemble 300,000 electric vehicles per year.
+The proposed steel mill would support Hyundai’s expanding U.S. manufacturing presence.
+This includes plants in Alabama and Georgia.
+These plants collectively produce over 700,000 Hyundai and Kia vehicles annually.
+Furthermore, Hyundai is developing the Hyundai Motor Group Metaplant America (HMGMA).
+This facility will be Hyundai’s first full EV manufacturing plant in the U.S. It will have the capacity to assemble 300,000 electric vehicles per year.

 Steel Mill Investment Linked to U.S. Tariff Policies